-A GRADUATED RESPONSE TO SENDSUPPORT
+A GRADUATED RESPONSE TO SEND SUPPORT

 Class teachers are responsible and accountable for the progress and development of all the children in their class.

-Quality first teaching, which is differentiated for individual children, is the first step to meeting the needs of any child who has, or may have Special Educational Needs.
+The SEN Code of Practice (2014) says that before considering if a child has a Special Educational Need the 'first response' to a pupil making less than expected progress should be 'high quality teaching targeted at their area of weakness'.
+Therefore, Quality First Teaching is the first step to meeting the needs of any child who has, or may have Special Educational Needs.

-Teachers highlight any concerns they have to the SENCo, who engages advice and support from experienced staff within the school and from outside agencies when needed.
-Continuing professional development, through training, is organised as required.
+Teachers highlight any concerns they have to the Inclusion Lead.
+Where needed, the Inclusion Lead will seek advice and support from outside agencies.
+Continuing professional development, through training, is organised as required to enable all staff to best support children with SEN.

-Before special educational provision is made, the SENCo and class teacher will consider all the information from within the school about the child's progress, alongside national data and expectations of progress.
+Before special educational provision is made, the Inclusion Lead and class teacher will consider all the information from within the school about the child's progress, alongside national data and expectations of progress.

 Parents and carers will always be informed of any developments and we will work in partnership to create a provision plan.
 Identification of need is made within four categories identified by the Code of Practice (2015).
-The SENCo may offer advice about effective teaching and learning strategies and interventions that may help to narrow the gap or accelerate progress.
-General advice from outside specialists may be sought.
+The Inclusion Lead may offer advice about effective teaching and learning strategies and interventions that may help to narrow the gap or accelerate progress.
+General advice from outside specialists may also be sought.